carlydekock/data-structures-and-algorithms-401/challenges/tree/README.md

   - Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
   - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.
 - Extend BinaryTree class, write an instance method called find-maximum-value which returns the maximum value stored in the tree.
+- Write a breadth first traversal method which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.

 ## Approach & Efficiency